apache/cassandra-java-driver/manual/object_mapper/creating/README.md

 - `caseSensitiveKeyspace`: whether the keyspace name is case-sensitive.
 - `caseSensitiveType`: whether the UDT name is case-sensitive.

-The class must provide a default constructor, and all fields (except the ones annotated `@Transient`) must have corresponding setters and getters.
+The class must provide a default constructor (it can however be private).

-As in table entities, fields are mapped to an UDT field of the same name by default.
+As for table entities, properties in UDT classes are mapped to an UDT field of the same name by default.

 To declare a different name or use case-sensitivity, use the [@Field][field] annotation:

 ```java